semgrep/semgrep-docs/docs/semgrep-code/findings.md

   - The name and description of the rule used to generate the finding
   - The name of the project
   - A link to the commit where the finding was first identified
-  - A link to the line of code where the finding was most recently seen
+  - A link to the lines of code where the finding was most recently seen

 ### Group findings